CES 2020: The Consumer “Experience” Show?

 Connecting with consumers requires a story, and content’s power will only grow as the technology that delivers it becomes more powerful.

 The ‘great streaming war’ between incumbent platforms (such as Netflix and Hulu) and emerging competitors (such as NBC’s Peacock and HBO Max) was evident on the convention floor.
-This year’s show floor featured more streaming platform reveals and announcements of licensing deals, original content, tech platforms and pricing than any previous year.
+This year’s show floor featured more streaming platform reveals and announcements of licensing deals, original content, tech platforms and pricing than any previous year, including those which look different from what we already know, like the premium short-form platform Quibi.
 We’re already seeing how technologies such as 5G, AI, gaming accessories, wearables and new TV/mobile form factors are driving entertainment experiences like never before.

 For more insights from this year’s conference, explore our agencies' highlights from CES 2020: